stellar-deprecated/kelp/examples/walkthroughs/trader/buy_twap.md

-# TWAP Sale
+# TWAP Buy

 This guide shows you how to setup the **kelp** bot using the [buy_twap](../../../plugins/buyTwapStrategy.go) strategy.
 This strategy will buy tokens using the well-known [TWAP metric](https://en.wikipedia.org/wiki/Time-weighted_average_price).
 We'll configure it to buy a `COUPON` token; `COUPON` can be any token you want and is only used as a sample token for the purpose of this walkthrough guide.

 The bot places a single buy order which is refreshed and randomized at every bot update as configured in `trader.cfg`.
 There is a fixed buy capacity for each `bucket` based on the daily buy limit configuration.
-Any value that is unsold in a given bucket (surplus) is distributed over the remaining buckets.
+Any value that is unbought in a given bucket (surplus) is distributed over the remaining buckets.
 The config values control the bucket size along with other factors to determine the distribution of the surplus.

 ## Account Setup